luthfihariz/pois-importer/README.md

 - **Memory-Efficient Parsing**: The `import` command processes large files line-by-line using Python generators (`yield`).
 To ensures small, constant memory footprint, allowing it to handle large files.

-- **High-Throughput Ingestion**: It uses Django's `bulk_create()` to insert data in large batches (10,000 records at a time).
+- **High-Throughput Ingestion**: It uses Django's `bulk_create()` to insert data in large batches (20k records at a time).
 This minimizes database round-trips.

 - **Extensible Parser Design (Strategy & Factory)**: The project uses the Strategy and Factory patterns to support different file formats (`.csv`, `.json`, `.xml`).
 A factory selects the appropriate parser based on the file extension.
-This makes it easy to add new formats without modifying the core import logic.
+To make it easier to extend more file formats.

 - **Data Integrity**: Each file is imported within an atomic transaction (`transaction.atomic()`) to either all the data from a file is imported successfully, or none of it is, preventing partial or corrupt data.